Lois Collier: Radio

 Collier played Carol in the soap opera Dear John, which ran on CBS in the 1930s and 1940s.
 Beginning December 6, 1948, she was featured in You, a program on KMGM in Los Angeles, California.

 Television

 In 1949, Collier co-starred in City Desk, a drama about activity in the newsroom of a newspaper.
 From 1950 through 1957, she starred mostly on television series episodes.
 She played Mary, the hero's girlfriend and sidekick, in 58 episodes of the television series Boston Blackie, which ran from 1951 to 1954.
 She retired from acting after 1957.

 Personal life

 Collier was married to bank executive Robert A. Duncan.
 She was granted a divorce from him on September 3, 1943.
-On August 4, 1945, Collier married to Robert Jackson Oakley, an agent for actors.
+On August 4, 1945, Collier married Robert Jackson Oakley, an agent for actors.
 They divorced in 1956.